Sturgis Motorcycle Rally is a go but with major changes

 This decision comes after weeks of public comment and debate affecting motorcyclists around the world and residents of the Black Hills.

-Mass-testing is being considered for the safety of the residents, but has not been approved.
+Mass-testing is being considered for the safety of the residents but has not been approved.
 Each test could cost between $75 and $150 per person.

-"If mass testing happens, anyone who was interacting with the tens of thousands of people that come into our community are able to be tested so that they know they would need to self quarantine or also seek treatment," Daniel Ainslie, City of Sturgis city manager, said.
-"We are continuing to work with the Department of Homeland Security and state emergency office to try to get that done."
+“If mass testing happens, anyone who was interacting with the tens of thousands of people that come into our community is able to be tested so that they know they would need to self-quarantine or also seek treatment,” Daniel Ainslie, City of Sturgis city manager, said.
+“We are continuing to work with the Department of Homeland Security and state emergency office to try to get that done.”

 The local Good Deeds program will continue where volunteers will shop for items if residents feel it's too unsafe to step outside and buy necessities.